The Truth About Why Sleep Gets Worse As You Age

 The Last Word From Sleepopolis

 As a general rule, adults aged 18 – 60 require anywhere from seven to nine hours of sleep.
-And while the requirements don’t change much through our adult lives, sleep typically worsens as we age due to a host of physiological and hormonal changes.
+And while the requirements don’t change much through our adult lives, sleep typically worsens as we age due to a host of physiological, hormonal, and environmental changes.
 And while sleep quality and duration may take a hit, lifestyle changes and modifications to your sleep hygiene could prove helpful.